The Church of St. John the Baptist, Latton, Wiltshire, England

 We had been contacted by someone who was researching her Habgood family and, as you may notice, there are quite a few gravestones and stained glass windows to commemorate this family at Latton.
 If you have an interest in this family, please go to Judith Habgood-Everett's website where, apart from being able to make contact with her, she shares her research into this family. judithhabgood.wordpress.com.

-The church is a Grade I listed building - more information about the listing can be found at the British Listed Buildings website.
+The church is a Grade I listed building - more information about the listing can be found at the Historic England website.